alexg84/localstack-argocd-demo/README.md

-# Hello World App with ArgoCD and Crossplane
+# IDP Demo App with ArgoCD and Crossplane

-This repository contains a complete setup for deploying a Hello World Flask application using ArgoCD and Crossplane on Minikube, with LocalStack for AWS services.
+This repository contains a complete setup for deploying a Flask application using ArgoCD and Crossplane on Minikube, with LocalStack for AWS services.

 ## Architecture

-- **Application**: Simple Flask "Hello World" app
+- **Application**: Simple Flask demo app
 - **Container**: Docker image with Flask app
 - **Orchestration**: Kubernetes with Helm charts
 - **GitOps**: ArgoCD for application deployment